N3BCKN/alexscript/README.md

 - **Pipeline operator** — natural function-composition syntax
 - **Optional actor-model concurrency** — beyond the current cooperative scheduler

-The current focus is performance work — string concatenation has been identified as the primary bottleneck, and a native-method dispatch fast path is in design.
+The current focus is performance work.
+The lexer was recently rewritten to scan bytes instead of characters, which removed quadratic tokenization on any file containing non-ASCII text; string concatenation is the next identified bottleneck, and a native-method dispatch fast path is in design.

 ---